GmbH

 Gesellschaft mit beschränkter Haftung (/de/; lit. 'company with limited liability') (Note: Abbreviated as GmbH /de/ in Germany, Liechtenstein, and Switzerland, and as Ges.m.b.H. in Austria.) is a type of legal entity in German-speaking countries.
-It is equivalent to a société à responsabilité limitée (Sàrl) in the French-speaking region of Switzerland and to a Società a Garanzia Limitata (Sagl) in the Italian-speaking region of Switzerland.

 It is an entity broadly equivalent to the private limited company in the United Kingdom and many Commonwealth countries, and the limited liability company (LLC) in the United States.

 The name of the GmbH form emphasizes that the owners (Gesellschafter, also known as members) of the entity are not personally liable for the company's debts.
 GmbHs are considered legal persons under German, Swiss, and Austrian law.
 Other variations include mbH (used when the term Gesellschaft is part of the company name itself), and gGmbH (gemeinnützige GmbH) for non-profit companies.

 The GmbH has become the most common corporation form in Germany because the AG (Aktiengesellschaft), the other major company form corresponding to a stock corporation, was much more complicated to form and operate until recently.
+It is equivalent to a société à responsabilité limitée (Sàrl) in the French-speaking region of Switzerland and to a Società a Garanzia Limitata (Sagl) in the Italian-speaking region of Switzerland.